japrono/Star-Wars/README.md

 ## How to run

-In the project directory, you run:
+In the project root directory, you run:

 ### `npm install`
 ### `npm start`